This week I have finished re-reading a book called ‘Crucial Conversations’, written by four behavioral change specialists.

 This is often a difficult one for people to overcome.

 But, the simplest explanation is to think in terms of economies.

-The economy of the US or Australia or the UK are not the same size today as they were 50 years ago or even 10 years ago.
+The economies of the US, Australia, and the UK are not the same size today as they were 50 years ago or even 10 years ago.

 This is because there is more wealth in the world today than there was 50 or 10 years ago.

 Wealth results from creating value…